ccarro-d/netpractice/README.md

 ### Networking concepts studied

 - **Network**
-  > **Definition:** A network is a set of devices connected in a way that allows them to exchange data, following shared rules (protocols).
+  > A network is a set of devices connected in a way that allows them to exchange data, following shared rules (protocols).
-  > **In NetPractice:** Every diagram is basically a collection of small networks connected together.
-The whole game is figuring out which devices are in the same network (same subnet) and how traffic moves between networks (routing).
+  > In NetPractice, every diagram is basically a collection of small networks connected together, so the main job is figuring out which devices are in the same network (same subnet) and how traffic moves between networks (routing).

 - **TCP/IP**
-  > **Definition:** TCP/IP is a suite of protocols that defines how data is addressed, transported, routed, and delivered across networks.
-IP handles addressing/routing; TCP adds reliable, ordered delivery on top of IP (UDP is an alternative transport without that reliability).
+  > TCP/IP is a suite of protocols that defines how data is addressed, transported, routed, and delivered across networks: IP handles addressing/routing; TCP adds reliable, ordered delivery on top of IP (UDP is an alternative transport without that reliability).
-  > **In NetPractice:** The project is mostly “IP world” (addresses, subnets, gateways, routes).
-TCP isn’t configured directly, but it helps to remember the big picture: first the packet must reach the correct network (IP/routing), then transport sits above that.
+  > In NetPractice, the focus is almost entirely on the IP side (addresses, subnets, gateways, routes), but keeping the “IP first, transport above” mental model helps.

 - **OSI model**
-  > **Definition:** The OSI model is a conceptual framework that describes network communication in layers, to separate responsibilities (what happens “locally”, what happens “between networks”, etc.).
+  > The OSI model is a conceptual framework that describes network communication in layers, mainly to separate responsibilities (what happens locally vs what happens between networks).
-  > **In NetPractice:** No memorization of 7 layers is needed.
-It’s mainly a mental tool to avoid mixing concepts: local connectivity inside a segment vs routing between segments.
+  > In NetPractice, there’s no need to memorize the 7 layers; it’s just a useful way to avoid mixing up local connectivity problems with routing problems.

 - **IPv4 addressing**
-  > **Definition:** IPv4 is one version of IP addressing, using 32-bit addresses written in dotted decimal (e.g., `163.172.250.12`).
-Another common IP version is IPv6 (not covered here).
+  > IPv4 is one version of IP addressing, using 32-bit addresses written in dotted decimal (e.g., `163.172.250.12`); another common version is IPv6 (not covered here).
-  > **In NetPractice:** Every interface in the diagram needs an IPv4 address that makes sense for its subnet.
-If the address doesn’t belong to the expected subnet range (given the mask), links won’t behave as intended even if the numbers “look close”.
+  > In NetPractice, every interface needs an IPv4 address that actually belongs to its subnet—if it’s outside the expected range (given the mask), links won’t behave as intended even if the numbers look “close”.

-- **Subnet mask**
+- **Subnet mask and CIDR notation**
-  > **Subnet mask — Definition:** A subnet mask is a 32-bit value that splits an IPv4 address into a **network part** and a **host part**, defining the subnet’s size and boundaries.
+  > A subnet mask is a 32-bit value that splits an IPv4 address into a network part and a host part, defining the subnet’s size and boundaries; CIDR is simply the compact way to write that mask as a prefix length (e.g., `/28` means 28 network bits).
-  > **CIDR — Definition:** CIDR is a compact way to write the same mask as a *prefix length* (e.g., `/28` means “28 bits are network bits”).
-The prefix length is the count of `1` bits in the mask, and it determines the subnet size: **number of addresses = 2^(32 − prefix)** (usable hosts are usually that minus network/broadcast).
-  > **In NetPractice:** This is the core skill.
-The mask/CIDR is what lets you compute the network block, broadcast, and valid host range, and check whether two interfaces are actually on the same subnet.
+  > In NetPractice, this is the core skill: the mask/CIDR is what lets you compute the network block, broadcast, valid host range, and confirm whether two interfaces are truly on the same subnet.

 - **Switch and LAN**
-  > **Switch — Definition:** A switch is a device that connects multiple devices within the same local network and forwards traffic based on MAC addresses (local delivery).
-  > **LAN — Definition:** A LAN is a local network (home/office-style) where devices share the same local segment/subnet.
+  > A switch is a device that connects multiple devices within the same local network and forwards traffic based on MAC addresses; a LAN is a local network (home/office-style) where devices share the same local segment/subnet.
-  > **In NetPractice:** Think of the switch as the practical solution to “I have multiple devices but only one uplink” (the classic “modem/router has limited ports” problem).
-It lets several devices share the same local segment so they can talk locally and also reach the upstream router.
+  > In NetPractice, a switch is basically how multiple hosts can share the same “local side” before going upstream to a router, and the logs can look noisy (`packet not for me`, `loop detected`) because the simulator explores paths—those messages are often informational if the goal ends OK.

 - **Router**
-  > **Definition:** A router is a device that connects different networks (subnets) and forwards IP packets between them based on destination IP addresses.
+  > A router is a device that connects different networks (subnets) and forwards IP packets between them based on destination IP addresses.
-  > **In NetPractice:** Routers are the junctions between subnets.
-Most levels are about making routers aware of remote networks and ensuring traffic can go out *and* come back.
+  > In NetPractice, routers are the junctions between subnets, and most levels are about making routers aware of remote networks and ensuring traffic can go out *and* come back.

 - **Routing table**
-  > **Definition:** A routing table is a set of rules mapping **destination networks (prefixes)** to a **next hop** (or outgoing interface).
-A static route is a manually configured entry in that table.
+  > A routing table is a set of rules mapping destination networks (prefixes) to a next hop (or outgoing interface), and a static route is just a manually configured entry in that table.
-  > **In NetPractice:** Always read a route as: **“to reach THIS network → send to THIS neighbor”**.
-Routes should usually target networks (CIDR), not single host IPs, and the next hop must be directly reachable from that router (on-link).
+  > In NetPractice, it helps to read routes as “to reach THIS network → send to THIS neighbor”, keeping in mind that the next hop must be directly reachable (on-link) and that “almost working” setups usually miss the return route.

 - **Default gateway**
-  > **Definition:** A default gateway is the next-hop router a host uses to reach any destination outside its local subnet (the host’s “exit door”).
+  > A default gateway is the next-hop router a host uses to reach any destination outside its local subnet (the host’s “exit door”).
-  > **In NetPractice:** Golden rule: the gateway must be in the **same subnet** as the host interface.
+  > In NetPractice, the golden rule is that the gateway must be in the same subnet as the host interface—otherwise the host can’t even reach the gateway to leave its network.

-### References (what each one helped with)
+### References

 * **[Official subject PDF (42)](./en.subject.pdf)**: The source of truth for the project: what NetPractice is, what the deliverable looks like (10 exported configs), and what is expected during the defense.